DerekLai0109/ai_challenge_taiwan_2018_private/coding-zu/rnn.md

 RNNs is to make use of sequential information.
 In a traditional neural network, all inputs and outputs are independent of each other.
 But if we want to predict the next word in a sentence, we better know which words came before it.
 RNNs are called _recurrent_ because neural networks perform the same task for every element of a sequence, with the output depended on the previous computations.

 RNNs have a "memory" which captures information about what has been calculated so far.
-In theory RNNs can make use of information in arbitrarily long sequences, but in pratice neural networks are limited to looking back only a few steps \(more on this later\).
+In theory RNNs can make use of information in arbitrarily long sequences, but in practice neural networks are limited to looking back only a few steps \(more on this later\).
 Here is what a typical RNN looks like:

 ![](http://www.wildml.com/wp-content/uploads/2015/09/rnn.jpg)Forward computations are involved in the RNN and the unfolding in time of the computation.

 Fig. shows a RNN being _unrolled_ \(or unfolded\) into a full network.
 Unrolling means that we write out the network for the complete sequence.
-For example, if the sequence is a sentence of 5 words, the network would be unrolled into a 5-layer neural network, one layer for each work.
+For example, if the sequence is a sentence of 5 words, the network would be unrolled into a 5-layer neural network, one layer for each word.
 The formulas for computation happening in a RNN are as follows:

 ---